rflynn/imgmin/README.txt

 This metric measures the amount of change, on average, each pixel in the new image is from the original.
 Specifically, JPEGs break image data into 8x8 pixel blocks.
-The quality setting controls the amount of information available to encoded quantized color and brightness information about block.
-The less space available to store each block's data the more highly distorted and pixelated the image becomes.
+The quality setting controls the amount of information available to encoded quantized color and brightness information about a block.
+The less space available to store each block's data the more highly distorted and pixelated the image becomes -- you can verify this by inspecting an image saved at quality 0 -- each 8x8 block of pixels should be assigned a single color.

 The change in pixel error rate is not directly related to the quality setting, again, an image's ultimate fate lies in its data; some images degrade rapidly